General Li: Forgive me, Your Majesty, but I believe my troops can stop him.

 - In "The PTA Disbands", the school's previous bus is shown sitting abandoned in a lot.
 When a leaf falls on it, it explodes.

-- An animated segment on Sesame Street featured an elevator where first the operator, a fairy, soldier, witch, kangaroo, taxicab, fireman, clown, gorilla, and a mouse get on board.
+- An animated segment featured an elevator where first the operator, a fairy, soldier, witch, kangaroo, taxicab, fireman, clown, gorilla, and a mouse get on board.
 (The point of the sketch is to teach children how to count to ten.)
 When the mouse gets on board, the elevator shakes and then explodes, sending the operator falling to the bottom of the shaft.

 - Another example: a kid yanks the bottom can of a stack and the whole store collapses.